 Our customer portfolio balance and related allowance for uncollectible accounts are segregated between customer accounts receivable and restructured accounts.
-Customer accounts receivable include all accounts for which the contract term has not been cumulatively extended over 90 days or refinanced.
-Restructured accounts includes all accounts for which the contract term has been re-aged in excess of three months or refinanced.
+Customer accounts receivable include all accounts for which payment term has not been cumulatively extended over three months or refinanced.
+Restructured accounts includes all accounts for which payment term has been re-aged in excess of three months or refinanced.

-For customer accounts receivable (excluding restructured accounts), the allowance for uncollectible accounts as a percentage of the outstanding portfolio balance rose from 10.2% as of January 31, 2016 to 11.2% as of January 31, 2017.
-The percentage of non-restructured accounts greater than 60 days past due increased 30 basis points over January 31, 2016 to 9.0% as of January 31, 2017.
-We expect delinquency levels and charge-offs to remain elevated over the short-term.
-The increase in delinquency and changes in expectations for customer performance and cash recoveries on charged off accounts are reflected in our projection models, resulting in an increase in the level of losses we expect to realize over the next 12 months.
+For customer accounts receivable (excluding restructured accounts), the allowance for uncollectible accounts as a percentage of the outstanding portfolio balance decreased to 10.8% as of January 31, 2018 from 11.2% as of January 31, 2017.
+The percentage of non-restructured accounts greater than 60 days past due decreased 70 basis points to 8.3% as of January 31, 2018 from 9.0% as of January 31, 2017.
+The decrease in delinquency and changes in expectations for customer performance and cash recoveries on charged-off accounts are reflected in our loss projection models.

-For restructured accounts, the allowance for uncollectible accounts as a percentage of the portfolio balance was 35.5% as of January 31, 2016 as compared to 36.9% as of January 31, 2017.
-This 140 basis point increase reflects the impact of higher delinquency rates and charge-offs from a year ago and slower portfolio growth.
+For restructured accounts, the allowance for uncollectible accounts as a percentage of the portfolio balance was 35.6% as of January 31, 2018 as compared to 36.9% as of January 31, 2017.
+This 130 basis point decrease reflects the impact of improved delinquency rates, partially offset by an increase in charge-offs in the current period compared to a year ago.

-The percent of bad debt charge-offs, net of recoveries, to average portfolio balance was 12.4% for fiscal year 2016 compared to 14.4% for fiscal year 2017.
-The increase was primarily due to the higher level of delinquency experienced over the past 12 months.
+The percent of bad debt charge-offs, net of recoveries, to average portfolio balance was 15.1% for fiscal year 2018 compared to 14.4% for fiscal year 2017.
+The increase was primarily due to the acceleration of charge-offs related to bankruptcy and legal settlement accounts during the current fiscal year and the aging of higher risk vintages from the first half of fiscal year 2017 prior to tightening of our underwriting standards in the second half of fiscal year 2017.